This is part 2 of WHAT IS ELECTRICITY. Loading...

 energy within these fields is called Electromagnetic energy or

 "EM."
-Therefore, under this definition of the word, the
+Therefore, under this definition of the word,

-Electromagnetic Fields.
+Electromagnetic fields.
 In other words, energy-electricity is

 the same stuff as radio waves and light.
 (Do we really want to say that